Computers For Dummies Cheat Sheet

 10 Useful Websites For Seniors

-As you begin to use your computer, you might find the following sites (hyperlinks provided) to be good starting points for various types of online activities.
+As you begin to use your laptop, you might find the following sites to be good starting points for various types of online activities.
+Happy browsing!

 |Morningstar||Stock and mutual fund prices|